ethereum/remix-ide/docs/run.md

 **Note:** When using AtAddress, be sure you trust the contract at that address.

 To use **AtAddress**, you need to have the **source code** or **ABI** of the deployed contract  **in the active tab** of the editor.
-When using the source code, it must be compiled with the same compilation settings as the deployed contract that you are trying access.
+When using the source code, it must be compiled with the same compilation settings as the deployed contract that you are trying to access.

 Using the ABI with AtAddress
 ----------------------------